holtgrewe/tracdox/trac-sphinx/source/Tutorial/IndexQGram.rst

    :fragment: initialization

 To get all occurrences of a q-gram, we first have to hash it with a shape of the same type as the index shape (we can even use the index shape returned by :dox:`IndexQGram#indexShape indexShape`).
-The hash value returned by :dox:`Shape#hash hash` or :dox:`Shape#hashNext hashNext` is also stored in the shape and is used by the function :dox:`Index#getOccurrences getOccurrences` to retrieve all occurrences of our 3-gram.
+The hash value returned by :dox:`Shape#hash hash` or :dox:`Shape#hashNext hashNext` is also stored in the shape and is used by the function :dox:`IndexQGram#getOccurrences getOccurrences` to retrieve all occurrences of our 3-gram.

 .. includefrags:: core/demos/tutorial/index/index_qgram.cpp
    :fragment: output